-Health and Wellbeing at Capgemini
+Health and wellbeing at Capgemini

 Employees using the Gym at Capgemini

 As the Health and Fitness Consultant for Capgemini, my role is about attracting and retaining our employees by ensuring that they have the right environment in which to enhance their health and wellbeing.
-My colleague Deb Biddulph and I head up the Mental Health Activities under our Active Inclusion streams.

 Capgemini have invested in their employee’s health and wellbeing by supporting and regenerating the gym area creating three workspaces for employees to improve their fitness, giving employees a place to rehabilitate themselves from injury or ill-health and a gym to network and improve their sense of community at work.